How Do VLANs Work? Exploring the 802.1q Protocol

 Header Injection

-When a computer plugged into the port sends a frame on the wire, the switch will inject the 802.1q header into the layer 2 header and send it along.
+When a computer plugged into the port puts a frame on the wire, the switch will inject the 802.1q header into the Ethernet frame and send it to one of two places:

 VLAN Segmentation

-VLAN segmentation – by itself – is not a security feature.
+VLAN segmentation — by itself — is not a security feature.
+It is a means of breaking up a single physical network topology into smaller logical network segments.
 When combined with a firewall, you can create a more robust network security design.

 How Does Traffic Flow?